 If you believe that your employer has treated you unlawfully or unfairly in any way, you should never hesitate to consult with an experienced employment law attorney to discuss your situation.
 Employees should never have to deal with wage and hour violations, discrimination, harassment, retaliation, or any other type of wrongful actions in the workplace.
 Victims of such actions have legal recourse under employment laws to receive compensation for their suffering.

 Whether you want to file a claim with the state, file a lawsuit, or simply want to discuss your situation, the attorneys at the Dolman Law Group are here to help.
 Our legal team has extensive experience in all areas of employment law and are committed to holding employers accountable for violations of these laws.
-Consultations are free and we will not collect a fee unless you are able to recover in your case, so please call our office in Clearwater at (727) 451-6900 for help today.
+Consultations are free and we will not collect a fee unless you are able to recover in your case, so please call our office in Clearwater at (727) 451-6900 or fill out our contact form for help today.